Children taking the RainReach Pledge

 Refer

 You could help by getting friends to ‘adopt’ a school.
-The work in one school costs an average of about Rs 5 lac depending on the size of the school.
-You could have small contributions in multiples of Rs 1000 that you could make.
+The work in one school costs an average of about Rs 10 lac for a school of 500 children and 2 million litres of water as annual demand.

 Rain Reach : Learning by Doing